AlejandroG027/fake_news_with_log_reg/README.md

 The data used in this study comes from the LIAR-PLUS dataset, built from fact-checking articles sourced from Politifact.com.
 Allegedly an independent, non-partisan, fact-checking website that evaluates the accuracy of claims made by U.S. politicians, political parties, and advocacy groups.
 It is run by journalists.
 Manually labeled data scraped from Politifact over a decade (2007 -2017) in timespan.

+The primary language at use in this report is python.